Cider press. Own cider production business. How to make cider carbonated

 The flying M400 Skycar was created by Professor Paul Moller, an employee of the University of Davis.

-Today, the American company Athena Technologies and China are showing interest in his project, which wants to host production facilities for the production of such flying cars.
+Today, the American company Athena Technologies and China are showing interest in his project, wanting to host production facilities for the production of such flying cars.
 Therefore, the developer's place has a chance to come true.

-An investor has already been found who is ready to invest 80 million dollars in production.
-Thanks to the fortunate circumstances, preparations have already begun for the serial production of a car capable of flying.
+An investor has already been found who is ready to invest $80 million in production.
+Thanks to fortunate circumstances, preparations have already begun for the serial production of a car capable of flying.

-The takeoff and landing of a flying car will be vertical, and this requires careful preparation.
+The flying car will take off and land vertically, and this requires careful preparation.
 The transformer is designed for 4 passengers.

-The maximum speed that a flying car will develop is very tempting - 610 km / h.
-But, it is unlikely that everyone will be able to buy it, since the price is expected to be half a million dollars.
+The maximum speed that a flying car will reach is very tempting - 610 km/h.
+But it is unlikely that everyone will be able to buy it, since the price is expected to be half a million dollars.

 • takeoff - vertical;